Twistedmouse/CODE_REFRACTOR_01-HOMEWORK/README.md

 now the css was abit all over the place there were many double ups of code and elements and the code wasnt organised very well either<br>
 so first i seperate the css into two seperate css files headerFooter and body (which included all links and imgs)
 <br>
-I then grouped up the headers
+I then grouped up the headers in the css